 A pressure cooker is a pot to cook food in, under pressure.
-Pressure cookers can reduce both the cooking time and the energy used to cook something by as much as 50%.
+The presence of pressure can reduce both the cooking time and the energy used to cook something by as much as 50%.

 Pressure cookers are very common place in Italy and England, and are extremely popular in India and Brazil.
 In India, they are in at least 80% of urban kitchens.

-Pressure cookers can be made of aluminum or stainless steel.
-Stainless steel ones stay nice and shiny, and can go in the dishwasher.
-Aluminum ones can't go in the dishwasher, but they heat up faster, and conduct heat better.
+Stove-top pressure cookers can be made of aluminum or stainless steel.
+Stainless steel ones can stay nice and shiny for the most part, and can go in the dishwasher.
+Aluminum ones can’t go in the dishwasher, but they heat up faster, and conduct heat better.
 Most come with a trivet to go inside them to keep food items up off the bottom.

 You can also get expensive designer ones made by Alessi, the Italian design firm.

 A small amount of water is heated, creating steam.
-But the steam can't escape because the lid is sealed on.
+But the steam can’t escape because the lid is sealed on.
 As more and more steam is produced, the pressure inside increases.
 This raises the boiling point of the water.
 The boiling point of water is affected by pressure.
-The increased pressure allows the boiling point of water to be higher than its normal 212 F (100 C.) This means you can cook at a far higher temperature than you can by boiling.
+The increased pressure allows the boiling point of water to be higher than its normal 100 C (212 F).
+This means you can cook at a far higher temperature than you can by boiling.
 The steam gets tremendously hot, and does the cooking.

 If the pressure increases beyond a certain level, a safety vent releases some of it.